dnlbowers/battleships/TESTING.md

 ### ***Game Play:***
 Throughout development, I was testing the game in the terminal of VScode as well as several playing several rounds in the Code Institute terminal template for each deployment to Heroku.

-The end result is a robust game stays playing continuously without error.
+The end result is a robust game which stays playing continuously without error.

 ## **Bugs and Fixes**
-1. **Intended outcome:** - Well-defined classes containing related methods.
+1. **Intended Outcome:** - Well-defined classes containing related methods.
-    * ***Issue Found:**:*
+    * ***Issue Found:***
-        * At first, I attempted to make everything a sub-class of Player. however, after much research, I found this improper use of OOP.
+        * At first, I attempted to make everything a sub-class of Player.
+However, after much research, I found this improper use of OOP.
     * ***Causes:***
         * By making Player a superclass I was telling the computer that the board and ship were a type of Player, which is not the case.
 Player, Board, and Ship are all three distinct Object types.
     * ***Solution Found:***
         * Instead of using inheritance, to allow for cross-functionality I opted for giving all objects a relationship with each other through belonging/possession by:
-            * Calling the board function in the Player Innit method, meaning that the Player possessed the board object.
+            * Calling the board function in the Player init method, meaning that the Player possessed the board object.
             * The Ship objects are created in the build_fleet method of the board, making a list of ships belonging to a particular player's board.

-1. **Intended outcome:** - Placing every ship on an original set of tiles with no overlap.
+1. **Intended Outcome:** - Placing every ship on an original set of tiles with no overlap.
     * ***Issue Found:***
         * I initially tried to append the start tile directly to the ship coordinates, which led to no definition between a set of coordinates.
     * ***Causes:**